Time to read: 8 mins

 It was thought witches could morph themselves into their black cats as a disguise.
-Whether or not you believe in the superstitions, you have definitely heard something along the lines of, “It is bad luck for a black cat to cross your path”.
-As the rumours of witchcraft spread throughout the world, black cats became synonymous with them.
+Whether or not you believe in the superstitions, you have definitely heard them, “It is bad luck for a black cat to cross your path”.
+As the rumours of witchcraft spread throughout the world, black cats became synonymous with the whisperings.
 Anyone owning a black cat was thought to be a witch and was in danger of being burned at the stake.
 Now, however, we know that black cats are just as lovely and full of personality as any other cat.

-While trick or treating won’t be quite as busy this year, it will return next year, and as such it’s important to take extra care of your pets around this time.
-Black cats in particular are at higher risk of being harmed during this time, but as there are more people on the streets at night dressed in various costumes that might inadvertently frighten your feline friend.
+Black cats in particular are at higher risk of being harmed during this time, but as there are more people on the streets at night dressed in various costumes that could inadvertently frighten your feline friend.
 As such it may be sensible to keep your pet indoors on Halloween night.
+It helps to make sure your pet has a ‘safe place’ where they feel secure.
+Busy evenings like Halloween or nights with fireworks can be stressful for your pet.

 Black pets are difficult to adopt

 There are more black cats in shelters than any other colour.
 One of the reasons black cats are not adopted as frequently as other colours is because their dark fur makes them difficult to photograph.
+Without the correct lighting their facial expressions and features are not very distinctive.
 This means they do not look as appealing as other colours would on flyers, adverts or in images for social media.
+Because of this, shelters are overcrowded with black cats.
 The Telegraph reported the Bristol based cat rehoming centre, The Moggery gets many specific requests when wanting to adopt a cat, not to have a black cat.
-The main drive for this request is that they are not photogenic and are difficult to get a good picture of when taking snaps for social media, specifically the selfie.
-Without the correct lighting their facial expressions and features are not very distinctive.
-Because of this, shelters are overcrowded with black cats.

 Where it is possible, adopt pets from a shelter and avoid shopping.
 Don’t forget to take the black pets into consideration.
 Some shelters are weary of people adopting black cats over the Halloween period and may choose not to allow adoption during this time.